houssamousalhi/observability/AWSLambdaInspector/README.md

 ### Parameters

-- `include_history`: Boolean flag to enable/disable AWS Config history queries
+- `use_aws_config`: Boolean flag to enable/disable AWS Config history queries
 - `earlier_days`: Number of days to look back for historical data (default: 365)
 - `later_days`: Number of recent days to exclude from history (default: 0)